webplan-pro/vscode-dendron-keybindings/README.md

 ### How do I contribute a Sublime setting?

-There are two different types of settings files: The mappings file holds the information on how a certain sublime setting should be mapped to a VS Code setting.
-The defaults file contains settings that are set by default in Sublime.
+There are two different types of settings files: The ```mappings``` file holds the information on how a sublime setting can be mapped to a VS Code setting.
+The ```defaults``` file contains default Sublime settings that are not explicitly set in the Sublime settings file (e.g. the Monokai theme).
+To make a Pull Request:
 1. Head over to our [GitHub repository](https://github.com/Microsoft/vscode-sublime-keybindings).
-2. Open the [`settings/mappings.json` file](https://github.com/Microsoft/vscode-sublime-keybindings/blob/master/settings/mappings.json) or the [`settings/defaults.json` file](https://github.com/Microsoft/vscode-sublime-keybindings/blob/master/settings/defaults.json).
+2. Open the [`settings/mappings.json`](https://github.com/Microsoft/vscode-sublime-keybindings/blob/master/settings/mappings.json) or the [`settings/defaults.json`](https://github.com/Microsoft/vscode-sublime-keybindings/blob/master/settings/defaults.json) file.
 3. Add your setting
 4. Open a pull request.